lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 | 2 23 133 5 4 9   | Conceptual Message Wrapper | {{TCGDICE1.1}} |  TCG              |
 ~~~
 {: #tab-ae-reg title="Initial Contents of the Attestation Evidence OID Registry"}

+The current registry values can be retrieved from the IANA online website.

 # Security Considerations